File systems and storage

 /labs

-Quota: 2TB. can be increased upon request.
+Quota: 2TB.
+Can be increased upon request.

 Individual users will always be associated with “lab” groups.
 PI of the lab group can request a space in /labs.